d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 a sophisticated support structure
-(memory interfaces, caching logic between cores, high speed interconnects, etc.), and they're comparatively bad at any single task.
+(memory interfaces, caching logic between cores, high speed interconnects, etc.), and they are comparatively bad at any single task.
 Modern laptops have up to 4 cores, and even high end servers rarely exceed 64 cores, simply because it is not cost effective.